How to Plan a Garden

 Your garden’s layout is determined by what you want to use the area for – growing flowers, growing vegetables, relaxing, sunbathing, entertaining outside, creating a children’s play area, or a combination of a variety of these.
 You must consider how much terrace you need, how much of the garden you will require for vegetables, herbs and flowers, how much lawn you would like in relation to flower beds, and where various items will be best suited such as garden sheds, water taps, sandpits, ponds and play areas for example.

 Careful planning with squared paper is essential for roughing out your ideas to get a guideline for shaping and proportioning the plot.
-But before doing this, consider the various possibilities that concern each type of garden and some of the many materials and plants you may need to keep it at its best.
+But before doing this, it's a good idea to schedule a tree removal if any trees on your property need to be removed.
+This will give you a clear idea of the space and consider the various possibilities that concern each type of garden and some of the many materials and plants you may need to keep it at its best.

 There are four main types of gardens – including: